emanuelaepure10/INSPIRE-timeline/.github/ISSUE_TEMPLATE/ask-a-question-on-hale-studio-usage.md

 name: Ask a question on hale»studio usage
 about: If you have a question about using hale»studio, please use the forum.
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

-If you have questions regarding the usage of hale»studio, please drop us a line here:
+If you have questions regarding the usage of hale»studio, please use the forum:

 https://discuss.wetransform.to/#/forum